Usage

 Unschedule by dragging off: drag a square or rectangle onto the Unplanned panel (or use the menu’s Clear start date) and only the start date is cleared — the estimate and milestones are kept.
 By default the start is your shared scheduled date, so the card also leaves the calendar.
 A card that has milestones stays on the timeline as a milestone-only row; one without them drops into the Unplanned panel until you set a start again.

 Mixed note types.
 When the board’s cards span more than one note type, timeline rows are grouped by type — collapsible header rows with a name and count, alphabetical, No type last.
-A Types toolbar button lets you show or hide individual types (hiding a type also hides its unplanned cards); the choice is remembered per view.

 Define milestones from the timeline.
 Double-click a card’s row at the date you want: a small dialog opens with the date pre-filled (still editable) and an optional label.
 Add milestone appends a <date> <label> entry to the configured milestones list property and the diamond appears at once.
 Drag a diamond left or right to move the milestone to another day (whole-day snapping, with the guide line and date label; the label is kept).
 Right-click a diamond to remove that milestone.